-Bulky (-1 skill point): -1" penalty for every movement.
+Claustrophobia (-1 skill point): The warrior recieves a -1 penalty on every characteristic test if he is in any kind of building.

+Coward (-3 skill points): After this warrior is activated he must make an initiative test against target number six.
+If he fails, he freezes: he cannot make his activation move and may not make any action during this activation.
 Drunkard (-2 skill points): Must roll a d6 at the start of every encounter.
 The models initiative is decreased to the result if it is lower than his initial initiative.
+The model recieves a -3 penalty for every get up test as well.